Anthony-Jerez/Password-Manager/README.md

 - [x] Implementation of a login system to support multiple users
 - [x] Users can store, modify, view, and delete their login credentials
 - [x] Passwords are stored securely in their encrypted form using XOR encryption
-- [x] User information is sorted according to how often they use the login credentials to ensure faster retrieval time of user data
+- [x] User information is sorted according to usage rate to ensure faster retrieval time of user data
 - [x] Randomly generate a secure password

 ## Upcoming Features